 - Cook until potatoes brown on one side.
 Stir and turn potatoes.
 Add onions and dust with chili powder, salt, pepper, and oregano.
 Cook one minute and add squash and garlic.

-- Cover and cook until potatoes are tender and squash is al dente or grandma done (your choice)–another 2-3 minutes.
+- Cover and cook until potatoes are tender–perhaps a total of 35-40 minutes and squash is al dente or grandma done (your choice)–another 2-3 minutes.